-I help 7th and 8th graders, through high school, achieve their inner academic and social greatness.
-Taking them from the bottom 30 percent to the top 30 percent.
+I help 7th and 8th graders, through high school, taking them from the bottom 30 percent to the top 30 percent of their class.

 Last week a boy came to speak to me.
 He was sent by his father, because he had no motivation to learn.
 He was getting 60s on his tests, and that was with extra leeway by the teacher.
 I offered him if he would be interested in learning tools to become from the top 30 percent of the class.
 He cracked me half a smile.